smorey2/libcu/README.md

 ## Quick Start

-Sentinel needs to be started, and shutdown for any host to device access, but is not required.
-An error will throw telling you to start sentinel if access is attempted.
+Optionally, Sentinel needs to be initialized and shutdown before any host-to-device access.
+An error will tell you to start Sentinel if such access is attempted prior to initialization.

 A simple project startup looks like the following:
 ```